CARTAvis/deploytask/README.md

 Also, make sure the `carta.sh` you are using has updated the line `appname=desktop` to `appname=CARTA`

-Any branches before 28th April 2017 still use `desktop`
+Any branches before 28th April 2017 still use the old `desktop` name.